gammapy/gammapy/docs/stats/feldman_cousins.rst

 (C.L.).
 The function will return another matrix of acceptance intervals where 1 means the point is part of the acceptance interval and 0 means it is outside.
-This can be easily converted to upper and lower limits (`~gammapy.stats.fc_get_limits`), which simply connect the outside 1s for different :math:`\\mu`s.
+This can be easily converted to upper and lower limits (`~gammapy.stats.fc_get_limits`), which simply connect the outside 1s for different :math:`\\mu` values.
 An upper or lower limit is obtained by drawing a vertical line at the measured value and calculating the intersection (`~gammapy.stats.fc_find_limit`).